jesperberth/automationclass/website/content/lab01/_index.md

 pre: "<b>Lab 1. </b>"
 ---

-In this session we will install and use Visual Studio Code with a few plugins to start working with ansible playbooks and create two playbooks, one for linux and one for windows
+In the first lab we will Deploy our lab environment, configure and install necessary software and utils and create a GitHub account and repository

 ## Table of Contents